AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learner-transcripts.md

 *Generate a report of all Learner Transcripts*

-Click **Advanced Options** and expand the panel.
+Click **[!UICONTROL Advanced Options]** and expand the panel.

 Choose the users and the catalog they belong to.
-After clicking the **Generate** button, a dialog displays that mentions the approximate time that will be taken to download the report.
-To generate the report, click **Generate**.
+After clicking the **[!UICONTROL Generate]** button, a dialog displays that mentions the approximate time that will be taken to download the report.
+To generate the report, click **[!UICONTROL Generate]**.

 ![](assets/download-learnertranscripts.png)